right-rudder/rrm-astro/src/content/blog/2023-simplifly-wrapped-a-year-in-review.md

 ---
 pubDate: "January 15, 2024"
 author: Charles Ferguson
-title: "2023 Simplifly Wrapped: A Year in Review"
+title: "2023 SimpliFly Wrapped: A Year in Review"
-description: "2023 was a big year for Simplifly Flight School.
+description: "2023 was a big year for SimpliFly Flight School.
 From our operations out of Falcon Field Airport (KFFZ) in Mesa, Arizona, we experienced what can only be described as a record year.
 New students started their flight journeys."
 heroImage: "/blog/simplifly-blog-pilot-silhoutte.webp"
 readingTime: 4
 category: "Flight School Articles"
 tags: ["Balance", "2023"]
 ---

-2023 was a big year for Simplifly Flight School.
+2023 was a big year for SimpliFly Flight School.
 From our operations out of **Falcon Field Airport (KFFZ)** in Mesa, Arizona, we experienced what can only be described as a record year.
 New students started their flight journeys.
 We logged countless hours in the air.
 We even expanded our fleet.
 So, before we roll into 2024, let’s take a look back at some of our best moments from 2023:

 ## 8,007 Total Flight Hours Logged

 Our expert team of CFIs logged countless hours this year.
 As we grew, so did our time in the air.
-This is not only a testament to the durability of our fleet, but also the commitment our CFIs have to meeting the needs of each student at Simplifly Flight School.
+This is not only a testament to the durability of our fleet, but also the commitment our CFIs have to meeting the needs of each student at SimpliFly Flight School.

 ![Student and CFI logging their flight hours over the Phoenix Valley](/blog/IMG_4713.webp) _Putting in the time - One of our students logging flight hours over the Phoenix Valley_